Weak Charge Form Factor Determination at the Electron-Ion Collider

 In addition, the EIC can operate a broad selection of ion beams~\cite{AbdulKhalek:2021gbh}, allowing for measurements of the weak charge form factor for a wide range of nuclei, including those for which no data exists.
-Correspondingly, in the appendix, we also provide EIC projection analyses for the extraction of the weak charge form factors for the $^{132}{\rm Xe}$ and $^{40}{\rm Ar}$ nuclei, relevant for dark matter direct search and CE$\nu$NS experiments.
-The EIC also provides a unique opportunity to study unstable radioactive isotopes due to their increased lifetimes in the collider frame due to time dilation from the boost relative to their rest frame.
+Correspondingly, in the Supplemental Material (SuM)~\cite{appendix}, we also provide EIC projection analyses for the extraction of the weak charge form factors for the $^{132}{\rm Xe}$ and $^{40}{\rm Ar}$ nuclei, relevant for dark matter direct search and CE$\nu$NS experiments.
+The EIC also provides a unique opportunity to study the neutron distributions of unstable radioactive isotopes, which are much less accessible in fixed-target experiments.